mdrain/dynalist-help/_articles/subscription.md

 #### Are there other discounts available?

 By inviting your friends to use Dynalist, you can get Dynalist credit and use it for up to 50% of the subscription price.
-Learn more about our referral progoram [here](../referral).
+Learn more about our referral program [here](../referral).